pyinstaller/pyinstaller/doc/source/Manual.rst

 Multipackage function
 ---------------------

 With Pyinstaller you can create a collection of packages to avoid library duplication.
-You can establish links between packages using function `MERGE`_ in spec files.
+You can establish links between packages using the function `MERGE`_ in your spec file.

-You could wish, for example, deploy your application with an updater utility and a configurator, both sharing libraries with main application.
+For example, you might wish to deploy your application with an updater utility and a configurator, both sharing libraries with main application.
 In such a case you could use `MERGE`_ function in order to create a main, big, package, with all libraries and dependencies inside, and two small packages next to the first one.
+In this case, you'd pass a list of three tuples to `MERGE`_: the first one for the main application, and two for the updater and duplicator;
+the result will be three package directories.

-All packages linked this way must be placed in the same directory and you can't change directory structure after merge.
+Note that all common dependency files will be created  in the first package, and referenced there by the other executables.
+For this reason, all packages linked this way must be placed in the same parent directory, and changing directory structure after the merge will result in failure of the executables.

-You can look at multipackage examples in 'buildtests' dir.
+There are multipackage examples in the ``buildtests/multipackage`` directory.

 |GOBACK|_